odnari/Skeleton-Stylus/README.md

   * cd to project folder
   * run `[sudo] npm install` (first time users)
   * run `gulp watch` (to watch and compile stylus files) or `gulp stylus` (to just compile stylus files)

+### What Stylus-version can give you?
+  - Customizable responsible grid
+  - Easy colors and typography customization
+  - Modular structure (yeah, you can throw away some modules and feel fine)
+  - Nice-looking syntax (it's Stylus, come on)

 ### What's in the download?